A Look Inside the Doghouse, Brewdog’s New Brewery Hotel

 More in the area:

 - If you’re a diehard Brewdog fan, be sure to visit their two other bars in the Columbus area, one in up-and-coming Franklinton, and another in the trendy Short North area near downtown.
-The stunning Leveque Hotel in downtown Columbus makes a good home base for visiting both.
+The stunning Leveque Hotel in downtown Columbus makes a good home base for visiting both, and there’s plenty of vacation rentals in Columbus as well.

 - Visit more craft brewers on the Columbus Ale Trail